How to Commission an Artist

 Message:

 I have the references, thank you.
 Let me provide you with a quote.
 If you wish to continue you will need to pay the full price up front.
 Otherwise it’s perfectly okay to decline at this time without a charge.
-I will only accept PayPal.

-Background Scene = $300 USD
+Background Scene Simple = $50 USD

 Provided Reference = $0 USD

-Total Price = $1,600 USD
+Total Price = $600 USD

 By this point should the Client agree to go ahead with the Commission, they would receive a FREE Sketch of the piece.
+They would also be able to make changes on anything, composition, the way the weapon is being held, etc.

-They would also be able to make changes on anything, composition, the way the weapon is being held, etc. My personal rules state that changes made later will enable me as the Artist to charge additional fees.
-This is why you read their Terms.
+My personal rules state that changes made later allows me to charge additional fees.
+This is why you read an Artist’s Terms.

 Things that could effect the Pricing: